Tejraj24/E-Commerce_Follow_Along/readme.md

 ✅ Efficient endpoint design for placing orders.
 ✅ Ensures proper data structure and storage.
 ✅ Enhances understanding of MongoDB data handling and endpoint creation.

+**🚀 Milestone 26: Backend Endpoint for Fetching User Orders**

+📌 Overview

+In this milestone, we created a backend endpoint that retrieves all orders placed by a specific user based on their email.
+This feature is crucial for allowing users to view their past orders in an e-commerce system.

+🎯 Learning Goals

+Understand how to query the database using Mongoose.

+Implement an API endpoint to fetch user-specific data.

+Improve error handling in API responses.

+🛠️ Technologies Used

+Node.js (Runtime Environment)

+Express.js (Web Framework)

+MongoDB with Mongoose (Database & ORM)

+## Steps for Milestone 27 📝

+1. Create a `My Orders` page in the frontend.
+2. Send a `GET` request to the `my-orders` endpoint created in the previous milestone.
+3. Pass the user's email to the endpoint to retrieve all their orders.
+4. Display all the user's orders on the `My Orders` page.
+5. Add the `My Orders` page to the **Navbar** for better navigation.

+This lesson will help you understand how to retrieve and display a user's orders in the frontend.

+## Submission Guidelines 📥

+- Push your code to your **GitHub repository**.
+- Ensure your repository is **publicly accessible**.
+- Update the **README.md** file to summarize your progress for Milestone 27.
+- Share the **repository link** in the assignment submission section.

+## Steps for Milestone 28 📝

+### **Frontend: My Orders Page**
+1. Add a **"Cancel Order"** button for each order on the **My Orders** page.
+2. If the order is **already canceled**, the button should **not be displayed**.

+### **Backend: Cancel Order Endpoint**
+1. Create an endpoint that will receive the **order ID** from the request.
+2. Retrieve the **order** from the database using the order ID.
+3. Update the **status** of the order to `"Canceled"`.
+4. Save the updated order in the database.
+5. Respond with a success message.